NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 Remote real-time monitoring en route to hospitals is expected as standard for the TEC-8300 series defibrillators

-The adoption of semi-quantitative mainstream CO2 measurement was to reduce cost and its simplicity also help in miniaturization of the transducers.
+The adoption of semi-quantitative mainstream CO2 measurements by NIHON KOHDEN was to reduce cost and its simplicity also help in miniaturization of the transducers.
 The first solution offered by Nihon Kohden was the mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.

-The cap-ONE TG-920P CO2 sensor kit (order code P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not aware of the risks of obtained CO2 readings from the semi-quantitative CO2 kit sets, and to make matter worse, the semi-quantitative measurements are also being made used of to display a flawed continuous CO2 waveform.
+The cap-ONE TG-920P CO2 sensor kit (P907) has very small sensors because of the adoption of semi-quantitative measurements; the method is not commonly seen and many are not aware of the risks of CO2 readings from the semi-quantitative CO2 kit sets.
+To make matter worse, the semi-quantitative measurements are also being fed to display a flawed continuous CO2 waveform on screen to users.

 Nihon Kohden cap-ONE P907 (TG-920P) mainstream CO2 sensor kit